Oughie/clock-rs/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Why Choose clock-rs?
+## Introduction

-Why use clock-rs over tty-clock?

-clock-rs ...
+`clock-rs` is a terminal-based clock written in Rust, designed to be a new alternative to [tty-clock](https://github.com/xorg62/tty-clock).
+It offers several additional improvements, which include:
-- ... uses a configuration file for managing its settings, alongside with the ability to overwrite them through the command line,
+- the usage of a single configuration file to manage its settings, with the ability to overwrite them through the command line,
-- ... is built in Rust, allowing for safety as well as quick development,
+- a greater flexibility along with many additional features,
-- ... and will receive more updates in the future!
+- and the active development that will bring many updates in the near future!

 ## Installation

 ### Dependencies

-To install clock-rs from source, ensure you have [Rust](https://www.rust-lang.org/) along with Cargo installed.
+To install `clock-rs` from source, ensure you have [Rust](https://www.rust-lang.org/) along with Cargo installed.

 ### Steps